sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 1. Click the Sourcegraph extension icon in the browser toolbar to open the settings page.
 1. Click **Update** and enter the URL of a Sourcegraph instance (such as `https://sourcegraph.example.com` or `https://sourcegraph.com`).
 1. Click **Save**.

+### Enabling the browser extension on your code host

+By default, the Sourcegraph browser extension will only provide code intelligence on [github.com](https://github.com/).
+It needs additional permissions in order to run on other code hosts.

+To grant these permissions:

+1. Navigate to any page on your code host.
+1. Right-click the Sourcegraph icon in the browser extension toolbar.
+1. Click "Enable Sourcegraph on this domain".
+1. Click "Allow" in the permissions request popup.

 ### Troubleshooting